Are you headed to the slopes this winter? Then get ready for your trip with our ultimate guide for what to pack for a ski trip!

 - Gloves & Cute Hats: I love this white pom pom hat for a cute snow bunny look!

-- A High Facial SPF: My personal favourites are Elizabeth Arden Factor 50, Clinique Face Mineral Liquid Facial Cream with SPF 50 and Coola Mineral Face SPF Factor 30.
+- A High Facial SPF: My personal favourites are Skinceuticals Sport UV Defense Active Factor 50, Clinique Face SPF 50 and Coola Mineral Face SPF Factor 30.

-- Quality Shampoo and Conditioners and heat protection sprays: The changing temperature from hot to cold during a ski trip can wreak havoc on your hair so I always bring along good quality hair products and leave in conditioners so that my hair stays in good condition.
-My favourite brand is Kevin Murphy which leaves my hair silky soft.
-You can take their Product Matchmaker quiz to get the perfect combination of products for your specific hair type.
+- Quality Shampoo and Conditioners and heat protection spray: The changing temperature from hot to cold during a ski trip can wreak havoc on your hair so I always bring along good quality hair products and leave-in conditioners from Kevin Murphy so that my hair stays in good condition.

 - Body Moisturisers: Keeping your skin moisturised is essential during a ski trip, whatever brand you choose just make sure to apply morning and evening!

-Your location and specific ski resort will determine the best type of luggage to bring on your ski trip.
-You are able to drive up to many resorts in the US, but in Europe you may be dragging your luggage on the snow to get to your lodge.
+Your location and the specific ski resort will likely determine the best type of luggage to bring on your ski trip.
+You are able to drive up to many resorts in the US meaning a rolling suitcase would be fine, but in Europe, you may be dragging your luggage on the snow to get to your lodge.
 I would recommend buying a sensible duffle bag that you can easily carry by hand and not have to pull through the snow.

 My favourite luggage (and punny name!) for ski trips is Douche Bags.
-They make cleverly designed, durable and water resistant rolling luggage, as well as duffle bags that can convert to be carried as a rucksack.
+They make cleverly designed, durable and water-resistant rolling luggage, as well as duffle bags that can convert to be carried as a rucksack.
 For a ski getaway, I recommend The Big Bastard in white or grey, the Douche Bag and / or The Slim Jim.
-The Douche Bag ski and snowboard bag is an award winning design that actually rolls up so that you can store it when its not in use.
-It’s simply one of the smartest bags on the market for your ski equipment and an essential in your packing list!
+The Douche Bag ski and snowboard bag is an award-winning design that actually rolls up so that you can store it when it’s not in use.

 Pin For Later